 I like chocolate.
 It isn’t my favorite sweet treat, but I do enjoy a bit of chocolate now and then.
 I prefer dark chocolate, especially somewhere around 70-75% cacao, since the bitter notes taste better to my palate.
 Plus, I can justify indulging a bit knowing that the higher cacao content means less overall sugar and a higher antioxidant profile.
 But even when I am indulging in a treat, I want it to be of the best quality with few or no harmful ingredients.
-That is why I am always on the hunt for soy-free chocolate.
+I am also always on the hunt for soy-free chocolate white.

 - Soy contains high levels of phytic acid, an anti-nutrient that binds with minerals and prevents them from being assimilated during digestion.
 In other words, eating soy products can keep you from getting all the minerals you need from the food you eat; instead of a health food, soy can deplete your health.